About PPF -

 PPF President & Co-Founder

 Tiffiniy Cheng is from Worcester, MA and has a BS in engineering and urban planning from the Cooper Union.
 She has worked in non-profit, urban planning, and public policy-oriented organizations.
-Tiffiniy also co-founded PPF’s sibling non-profit organization, the Participatory Culture Foundation (PCF).
+Tiffiniy also co-founded both of PPF’s sibling non-profits: the Participatory Culture Foundation (PCF); and Fight For the Future.
+In Jan.
+2012, Fight For the Future helped to organize and coordinate the largest online protest in history, American Censorship Day.

 Contact: tyc at pculture.org